jmcnamara/rust_xlsxwriter/examples/Readme.md

   left-to-right to right-to-left, as required by some middle eastern versions of Excel.

+* `app_sensitivity_label.rs` - An example adding a Sensitivity Label to an Excel file using custom document properties.
+See the main docs for an explanation of how to extract the metadata.

 * `app_serialize.rs` - Example of serializing Serde derived structs to an Excel worksheet using `rust_xlsxwriter`.